ClouDesire/docusaurus/docs/channel.md

 * The Parent decides the catalog composition for each Distributor, as well as the *Wholesale Price* for each Product Plan
-* Each Distributor decides the Product Plans that he wants to assign in different *Distributor Pricelists*, together with the respective *Sell-in Price* applying a markup to the *Wholesale Price*.
-Each Distributor pricelist is assigned to one or more Resellers.
+* Each Distributor decides the Product Plans that he wants to assign in different *Distributor Price List*, together with the respective *Sell-in Price* applying a markup to the *Wholesale Price*.
+Each Distributor Price List is assigned to one or more Resellers.
-* Each Reseller decides the *Sell-out Price* for each Product Plan in one or more *Reseller Pricelists*.
-Each Reseller can manage its own public marketplace with an associated *default pricelist*, and can associate an End Customer to a specific pricelist.
+* Each Reseller decides the *Sell-out Price* for each Product Plan in one or more *Reseller Price List*.
+Each Reseller can manage its own public marketplace with an associated *default Price List*, and can associate an End Customer to a specific Price List.

 ### Reseller features

 Resellers have access to a unique set of features:

+* Place direct orders to End Customers via Control Panel
-* Add **VAS** (Value Added Services, [extra-resources](glossary.md#extra-resources) to empower its own offer (like setup, training, support, devices, etc.).
+* Add **VAS** (Value Added Services), [extra-resources](glossary.md#extra-resources) to empower its own offer (like setup, training, support, devices, etc.).
 All pricing models available in Cloudesire can be applied also to VAS (typically: one-off, subscription,